Teaching

 πŸŽ“ Thesis: Dynamic network insights: a novel model for disentangling homophily and triadic closure in longitudinal data

-πŸ‘©β€πŸ« Supervisors: Veronica Vinciotti, Tiago peixoto
+πŸ‘©β€πŸ« Supervisors: Veronica Vinciotti, Tiago Peixoto

 2023